Fruup/bachelor-thesis-web/thesis-md/chapter-fundamentals.md

   particles' velocity from low (blue) to high (green).
 </Figure>

-As our main dataset for tests we used a typical dam break scenario, characterized by a block of fluid that drops into a confined box (Figure [fig-dataset]).
+As our main dataset for tests we used a typical dam break scenario, characterized by a block of fluid that drops into a confined box ([figure](#fig-dataset)).
 This frequently used dataset qualifies perfectly for our application as it features flat surfaces at the start (the block of fluid) and intricate edges and splashes as the block collides with the box, flinging into the air on the other side.
 We ran the simulation for about $10$ seconds, producing $123$ frames with $6859$ particles each.